DataCurationNetwork/data-primers/OpenRefine Primer/openrefine.md

 ### Prerequisites

 Java: For the current 3.8.2 (2024-07-08), OpenRefine requires Java 11 to Java 17.
-You can consult Section 19 for additional information on Java requirements.[^2]
+You can consult [Section 20: References](#section-20-references) for additional information on Java requirements.[^2]

 Operating Systems: Linux, MacOS, or Windows OS